 - Shares without Par Value: The amount of contribution is not indicated, and shares without par value can be issued only if the number of these shares is specified in the Articles of Incorporation.

-Vote: Shares can be issued without voting powers or with power to vote, where the majority of votes from any type of shares are required, for a particular purpose and when indicated by the Articles of Incorporation.
+Vote: Shares can be issued without voting powers or with the power to vote.
+The majority of votes from any shares are required for a particular purpose and indicated by the Articles of Incorporation.